core-wg/oscore/draft-ietf-core-object-security.md

 If the verification fails, the client SHALL stop processing the response.
 The client MAY ignore the Observe option value.

 The Observe option in the CoAP request may be legitimately removed by a proxy.
 If the Observe option is removed from a CoAP request by a proxy, then the server can still verify the request (as a non-Observe request), and produce a non-Observe response.
 If the OSCORE client receives a response to an Observe request without an outer Observe value, then it MUST verify the response as a non-Observe response.
 (The reverse case is covered in the verification of the response, see {{processing}}.)

+#### Object-Security

+The Object-Security option is only defined to be present in OSCORE messages, as an indication that OSCORE processing have been performed.
+The content in the Object-Security option is neither encrypted nor inegrity protected as a whole but some part of the content of this option is protected, see {{AAD}}.
+"OSCORE within OSCORE" is not supported: If OSCORE processing detects an OSCORE option in the original CoAP message, then processing SHALL be stopped.

 ## CoAP Header {#coap-header}